nanvel/blog/2022/10/python3-stdlib.md

 Locking modes (isolation levels):

-- Deferred (default) - locks once, when change is begun
+- Deferred (default) - locks once when change is begun
 - Immediate - locks as soon as a change starts and prevents other cursors from making changes until the transaction is committed
 - Exclusive - Locks the database to all readers
 - None - auto-commit mode